DID YOU KNOW ABOUT TURKEY…?

-» Istanbul, Pamukkale, Mt.
-Nemrut, Great Mosque of Divrigi, Hattusa, Safranbolu, Goreme Open Air Museum, Hierapolis, Troy, Xanthos and Letoon are sites choosen as Unesco World Heritage.
+» Istanbul Old Peninsula, Pamukkale, Ephesus, Mt.
+Nemrut, the Great Mosque of Divriği, Hattusa, Safranbolu, the Göreme Open Air Museum, Hierapolis, Troy, Xanthos and Letoon are all sites chosen as UNESCO World Heritage sites.

-» Anatolia is the birthplace of historic legends, Homer (the poet), King Midas, Heredotus (the father of history), St. Paul the Apostle and Santa Clause.
+» Anatolia is the birthplace of historic legends, Homer (the poet), King Midas, Heredotus (the father of history), St. Paul the Apostle, and Santa Claus.

-» The four bronze horses of San Marco Cathedral welcoming the guests today in Venice, were taken from Istanbul
+» The four bronze horses of San Marco Cathedral that welcome today’s guests in Venice were taken from Istanbul.

-» The biggest Open - Air temple of Ancient world is located in Urfa - Gobekli Tepe.
+» The biggest open-air temple of the ancient world is located in Urfa–Göbekli Tepe.

-» In the middle ages, Istanbul had more than 1400 public toilets in the city meanwhile there weren't any even in the palaces in France and other European cities.
+» In the middle ages, Istanbul had more than 1,400 public toilets in the city—that’s 1,400 more than some palaces in France and other European countries!

-» The first landscape picture of the world found on the wall of a house in Catalhoyuk, depicted erupting volcano (Mt.
-Hasan) in Neolithic times (6,500 BCE).
+» The first landscape picture of the world was discovered on the wall of a house in Çatalhöyük, depicting an erupting volcano (Mt.
+Hasan) in Neolithic times (6,500 BC).

-» The first university in History is in Harran, Turkey
+» The first university in history was in Harran, Turkey.

-» Istanbul, the queen of the cities is the only city on the world spread in both Asia and Europe.
+» Istanbul, the queen of the cities, is the only city on the world to spread across 2 continents (Asia and Europe).

-» Hereke is one of the famous carpeting place in the world with the quality of the wool and silk rugs in Izmit (Kocaeli) Turkey.
+» Hereke, near İzmit (Kocaeli), is one of the most famous places in the world for carpets, thanks to the quality of wool and silk.

-» The first church built by manpower - St. Peter's Church - is in Antioch (Antakya)
+» The first church erected by man is St. Peter’s Church in Antioch (Antakya).

-» The oldest sculpture in the world found in Urfa remains from 13 century BC.
+» The oldest sculpture in the world was found in Urfa, with remains dating back to the 13th century BC.

-» Kasikci Diamond (86 carats) one of the greatest pieces of the world and is exhibited in Topkapi Palace.
+» The Kaşıkcı Diamond (86 carats) one of the greatest examples of the world and is exhibited in Topkapi Palace..

-» Noah's Ark landed on Mt.
-Ararat (Agri Dagi) in Eastern Turkey.
+» Noah’s Ark landed on Mt.
+Ararat (Ağrı Dağı) in Eastern Turkey.

-» The last meal on Noah's Ark, a pudding of sweet and sour taste (Asure), is still served throughout Turkey.
+» The last meal on Noah’s Ark, Aşure, is still served throughout Turkey on its special day.

 » Tarsus is the birthplace of St. Paul the Apostle.